axboe/liburing/CONTRIBUTING.md

 case.

 No fixup commits!
 Sometimes people post a change and errors are pointed out in the commit, and the author then does a followup fix for that error.
 This isn't acceptable, please squash fixup commits into the commit that introduced the problem in the first place.
+This is done by amending the fix into the original commit that caused the issue.
+You can do that with git rebase -i <sha> and arrange the commit order such that the fixup is right after the original commit, and then use 's' (for squash) to squash the fixup into the original commit.
+Don't forget to edit the commit message while doing that, as git will combine the two commit messages into one.
+Or you can do it manually.
+Once done, force push your rewritten git history.
 See reasons 1-3 in the introduction series for why that is.

 Commit message
 ==============